Stenanthemum radiatum: Description

 Stenanthemum radiatum is a spreading shrub that typically grows to a height of 10–30 cm, its young stems sparsely covered with white star-shaped and simple hairs.
 Its leaves are narrowly triangular to wedge-shaped or heart-shaped with the narrower end towards the base, 8–14 mm long and 3–5 mm wide on a petiole 1–2 mm long, with broad, fused stipules 2–3 mm long at the base.
 Most leaves have a deeply notched tip, the edges of the leaves is rolled under, and the lower surface is hairy.
 The flowers are white, densely hairy and borne in densely crowded, head-like clusters 5–8 mm wide on the ends of branches.
 The clusters are surrounded by two or more radiating leaves, giving the clusters a daisy-like appearance.
 The floral tube is densely hairy, about 1 mm long, the sepals densely hairy and about 1 mm long and the petals about 0.6 mm long.
-Flowering occcurs from September to November, and the fruit is 1.8–2.0 mm long and densely hairy.
+Flowering occurs from September to November, and the fruit is 1.8–2.0 mm long and densely hairy.